nathanblamires/EasyAlert/README.md

 ## Setup

-Simply import the three library files (EAProtocol.swift, EAController.swift, EAAction.swift) into your project and your ready to get alerting.
+Simply import the three library files (EAProtocol.swift, EAController.swift, EAAction.swift) into your project and your ready to get alerting!
 Follow the simple API call to create, configure and present an alert in your own application.

 ## Create Alert
 To __create and alert__, simply call the following init method on the __EAController__ class